 Americans are some of the most overweight people in the world, not just stereotypically but statistically too.
-In fact, over 40 percent of U.S. adults are obese.
-Such a finding should come as no surprise, though, considering the huge availability of fast-food and increasingly cheaper grocery items that have negatively altered our diets.
+In fact, over 40% of U.S. adults are obese.
+Such a finding should come as no surprise, though, considering the huge availability of fast-food and cheap unhealthy grocery items that have negatively altered our diets.
 Unfortunately, the extra pounds have inflated the costs of obesity-related medical treatment to approximately $190.2 billion a year and annual productivity losses due to work absenteeism to around $4.3 billion.

 Main Findings